-The Title IX Coordinator or another appropriate official without a conflict of interest or bias will determine if the Title IX Grievance Process should apply to a Formal Complaint.
+The Title IX Coordinator will determine if the instant Title IX Grievance Process should apply to a Formal Complaint.
 The Process will apply when all of the following elements are met, in the reasonable determination of the Title IX Coordinator:

-- 1. The conduct is alleged to have occurred on or after August 14, 2020; - 2.
-The conduct is alleged to have occurred in the United States; - 3.
-The conduct is alleged to have occurred in SUNY Canton's education program or activity; and - 4.
+The conduct is alleged to have occurred on or after August 14, 2020;

+The conduct is alleged to have occurred in the United States;

+The conduct is alleged to have occurred in SUNY Canton's education program or activity; and

 The alleged conduct, if true, would constitute covered sexual harassment as defined in this policy.